sezanzeb/alsa-control/README.md

 alsacontrol-daemon-gtk
 ```

-Now try to change the volume.
-For convenience, bind this to your multimedia keys in your user interface
+Now try to change the volume with the following commands.
+For convenience, bind this to your multimedia keys in your user interface.

 ```
 alsacontrol -v +5